zarifaziz/fitness-center-rag-demo/README.md

-# AI Answer Engine
+# AI Search Bar

-This is a chatbot application powered by Vercel AI SDK's Retrieval-Augmented Generation (RAG) guide.
+This is a chatbot application powered by Vector Search + Text2SQL.
+It is built using the Vercel AI SDK and Retrieval-Augmented Generation (RAG).
 The chatbot is built using the following stack:

 - [Next.js](https://nextjs.org) 14 (App Router)
 - [Vercel AI SDK](https://sdk.vercel.ai/docs)